timnew/json_native/README.md

 }
 ```

-To parse the JSON in dart, can consume the values in it, we will have code like this:
+Parsing this JSON in Dart usually involves code like:

 ```dart
 final root = jsonDecode(jsonString) as Map<String, dynamic>;